A MySQL client on Unix can connect to the

 Tune some settings in the Windows registry (see below)

-IMPORTANT: The following procedure involves modifying the Windows registry.
-Before you modify the registry, make sure to back it up and make sure that you understand how to restore the registry if a problem occurs.
+The following procedure involves modifying the Windows registry.
+Before you modify the registry, make sure to back it up and make sure that you understand how to restore it if a problem occurs.
 For information about how to back up, restore, and edit the registry, view the following article in the Microsoft Knowledge Base: http://support.microsoft.com/kb/256986/EN-US/.

 Start Registry Editor